UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * Reliquary Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former ranger and plasma elite.

 DOOM -1 (Community Project, 2020):
-* Doom -1 Imp: Another imp variant with a visually distinct fireball.
+* Imp: A functionally identical imp variant with a visually distinct fireball.
 * Dark Imp: A stronger, translucent, 100 HP variant of the previous imp.
+* Zombie Soldier: A gunman that spawns with chaingunners.
+Fires slower, but has 80 HP.
 * Wicked: A lost soul that has only 20 HP, and self-destructs when in melee range or when killed.
 Have fun!
 * Hell Dragon: A 500 HP flying dragon monster that spawns with Pain Elementals, and fires slews of baron balls.
 * Rocket Turret: A Stationary Turret that fires rockets.
 Only appears as an Icon of Sin (or other final boss) summon.